hyperledger-labs/umbra/README.md

 To understand and run Umbra, please take a look at the [Umbra Docs](https://umbra-labs.readthedocs.io/en/latest/).

 Also, if needed download an [Umbra virtual machine](https://intrig.dca.fee.unicamp.br:8840/owncloud/index.php/s/aKYbP8TxlxymRHY).
-To use the Umbra virtual machine, login: umbra / password: lives .
+Use VirtualBox to import the source file umbra.ova.
+The recommended settings are 4 cores and 4GB of memory.
+To use the Umbra virtual machine, login: umbra / password: lives.
+The umbra source folder is located inside the home directory (/home/umbra/umbra).
+All the umbra components are in place and installed.
+Check the [documentation example](https://umbra-labs.readthedocs.io/en/latest/example.html) to give it a try.

 This project is the outcome of the 2019 [internship project named Hyperledger Umbra](https://wiki.hyperledger.org/display/INTERN/Hyperledger+Umbra%3A+Simulating+Hyperledger+Blockchains+using+Mininet).